 - In the Financing page, click the Add Other button:

 - Enter a zero for the interest rate on this segment, then click the button to indicate whether you will pay the loan back within 12 months or not.
-Click Next to continue:
+Click Next or Funding to continue:

 Note: a loan you'll pay back within 12 months is considered short-term debt in your financial statements.
 A loan you'll pay back in more than 12 months is considered long-term debt.
 For more details, see What is the difference between short-term and long-term debt?